DrosophilaGenomeEvolution/TrEMOLO/README.md

 * Difficulty in identifying the true positives concerning clipped insertions (SOFT, HARD)

+## Upcoming Features

+**Comprehensive TE Analysis**

+In our upcoming release, we will be expanding our analysis capabilities to include a comprehensive examination of Transposable Elements (TEs) within both reads and genomes.
+This enhancement will go beyond merely identifying INDELs to encompass a full spectrum analysis of TEs.

 # Requirements<a name="requirements"></a>

 Numerous tools are used by TrEMOLO.
 We recommand to use the [Singularity installation](#singularity) to be sure to have all of them in the good configurations and versions.